Mykola Barsamov: Biography

-Art
+Art and books

 Barsamov created a number of paintings on the heroic history of the Crimea, portraits, landscapes and still lifes.
-Paintings "The Battleship Potemkin" (1941), "Marines in Feodosia" (1942), "recover port in Feodosia" (1947), "Grapes and peaches" (1959), portraits, landscapes of the Crimea, etc. Tr. about the work of Aivazovsky, including kN.
-"Ivan Konstantinovich Aivazovsky" (1941).
+Paintings "The Battleship Potemkin" (1941), "Marines in Feodosia" (1942), "Reconstruction of the Feodosia Port" (1947), "Grapes and peaches" (1959), portraits, landscapes of the Crimea, etc. Books about Aivazovsky, including Ivan Konstantinovich Aivazovsky (several editions).

+Personal life

+Barsamov was married to the art critic Sofia Barsamova (1900–1971).